 The goal of “Countreeside” was for the participants to acquire some of the so-called Green Skills.
-Troughout a non formal education methodology we increased the awareness of the participants on the basis that only by knowing Nature can be stimulated which might be an inborn characteristic in human beings: their eco-friendly side/attitude.
+Troughout a non formal education methodology we increased the awareness of the participants on the basis that only by knowing Nature can an inborn characteristic in human beings be stimulated: their eco-friendly side/attitude.

 The CE wanted to demonstrate eco-orientated behavior and foster the development of ecological values that interact directly with the human society, as they are innovative drivers that allow the development of these dynamics that can also create more opportunities in the working area.

 More specifically, we organized workshops on complex themes as the one about Green Energies, but also recreative games in complete harmony with the environment.